What to watch in NFL Week 17: Playoff hopefuls try to make their moves

 Eagles at Washington: This game is intriguing mostly because the Eagles are in the hunt for a playoff berth and are riding a three-game winning streak.
 In fact, they can clinch a spot Sunday with a win and other favorable results elsewhere.
 Washington is barely still in the mix for a postseason appearance, and it will be interesting to see what it musters after a 42-point loss to Dallas during which two Washington players got into a fight on the bench.
 It was an embarrassing moment on national TV for a team that is assured of its 21st nonwinning record in the past 29 seasons.
 Although Washington won the NFC East last year, it also is assured of its fifth straight losing season.

 Rams at Ravens: Los Angeles has won four in a row, and Baltimore has lost four in a row in an injury- and covid-ravaged season.
-But if quarterback Lamar Jackson has recovered from an anklebone bruise and if a couple of cornerbacks are healthy, maybe the Ravens can topple the Rams and improve their chances in the AFC playoff race, in which they have fallen out of postseason position.
+But if quarterback Lamar Jackson has recovered from a bone bruise near his ankle and if a couple of cornerbacks are healthy, maybe the Ravens can topple the Rams and improve their chances in the AFC playoff race, in which they have fallen out of postseason position.
 Maybe.
 Rams quarterback Matthew Stafford has had an uneven season, and he looked like Bad Matthew last week in a win over Minnesota, throwing three interceptions and posting a 46.8 passer rating.
 The Rams, who have clinched a playoff berth and are trying to fend off Arizona atop the NFC West, will be facing the Ravens in what their bodies will tell them is a 10 a.m. start.
 They’re 12-3 in such starts under Coach Sean McVay.

 Late afternoon games

-Cardinals at Cowboys: Dallas’s winning streak reached four games after its 56-14 victory over Washington, and it’ll face an Arizona team that has lost its way during a three-game skid.
+Cardinals at Cowboys: Dallas’s winning streak reached four games after its 56-14 victory over Washington, and it will face an Arizona team that has lost its way during a three-game skid.
 The Cowboys, according to rookie pass rusher Micah Parsons, are simply “showing that we’re staying hungry and that we’re not alligators who get paralyzed after we eat.”
 Dallas has clinched the NFC East, and it is a game behind Green Bay for the top spot in the NFC.
-Although they’ve clinched a playoff spot, the Cardinals are vulnerable and have lost five of their past eight games.
+Although they have clinched a playoff spot, the Cardinals are vulnerable and have lost five of their past eight games.

 Sunday night

 Vikings at Packers: Would a victory that could go a long way toward spoiling a rival’s chances for home-field advantage throughout the playoffs give Minnesota Coach Mike Zimmer some job security?
 Maybe, if partly because week in and week out no team seems to lose closer games than the Vikings.
 Their latest “almost-win” came Sunday in a 30-23 loss to the Rams, and it pushed them out of playoff position in the NFC.
+But Minnesota will have to do it without starting quarterback Kirk Cousins, who was put on the reserve/covid-19 list and will miss Sunday’s game.
+Minnesota activated backup quarterback Sean Mannion off the list Friday.
 As for the Packers, it admittedly is hard to see them gacking away the top seed in the conference, but quarterback Aaron Rodgers was limping last week after a lineman accidentally stepped on his busted left pinkie toe, and it will continue to be a concern the rest of the way.